 Exploitation rate.
 The fraction of total animal deaths caused by fishing, usually expressed as an annual value.
 Can also be defined as the proportion of a population caught during a year.

 F (fishing mortality).
 The instantaneous rate of fish deaths due to fishing a designated component of the fish stock.
 F reference points may be applied to entire stocks or segments of stocks and should match the scale of management unit.
-Instantaneous fishing mortality rates of 0.1, 0.2 and 0.5 are equivalent to 10 per cent, 18 per cent and 39 per cent of deaths of a stock due to fishing.
-See also M, (natural mortality), Mortality.
+Instantaneous fishing mortality rates of 0.1, 0.2 and 0.5 are equivalent to 10%, 18% and 39% of deaths of a stock due to fishing.
+See also M (natural mortality), Mortality.

 FCurr.
 Current level of fishing mortality.

 FLIM (fishing mortality limit reference point).
 Point above which the removal rate from the stock is too high.

 FMEY (fishing mortality at maximum economic yield).
 Fishing mortality rate that corresponds to maximum economic yield.

 FMSY (fishing mortality at maximum sustainable yield).
 Fishing mortality rate that achieves maximum sustainable yield.

 FTARG (fishing mortality target).
 Target fishing mortality rate.

 Fecundity.
 Number of eggs an animal produces each reproductive cycle; the potential reproductive capacity of an organism or population.